 When is the park open?

 The park grounds are open every day during daylight hours.
-The park visitor center is open daily from 9:00 am to 5:00 pm.
-The visitor center is closed on Christmas Day.
+The visitor center hours are

 What does the park’s visitor center offer?